Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Results

 \subsection{Template Matching}

-For each of the 76 selected candidates, we derived precise radial velocities through a systematic template-matching procedure.
+For each of the 74 selected candidates, we measured RVs from LAMOST spectra using theoretical stellar spectra templates.
 For every target, we prioritized the medium-resolution spectrum with the highest signal-to-noise ratio to serve as the primary reference.
-To maximize the available spectral information, we spliced the coadded data from the blue and red arms into a single, seamless spectrum.
+We combined the coadded data from the blue and red arms into a single spectral vector to maximize the available spectral features for template matching.

 The matching process was performed utilizing the MARCS synthetic spectral grid in the software \texttt{StellarSpecModel} \citep{stellarSpecModel2025}.
 Three stellar atmospheric parameters (effective temperature, surface gravity and metallicity) were free parameters for the grid interpolator.
 In addition, rotational velocity and RV are incorporated in the template to ensure the best possible match with the observed line profiles.
 We employed the \texttt{Spectool} software package \citep{spectool2025} to measure the rotational velocities, following a methodology similar to that described in \citet{2025ApJ...986...34Z}.
 To determine the optimal parameter set, we defined the logarithmic likelihood function as follows: